awsdocs/aws-codestar-user-guide/doc_source/customize-ec2-multi-endpoints-newstage.md

 1. In **Action provider**, choose **AWS CodeDeploy**\.

-1. In **Application name**, choose the name of the new AWS CodeDeploy application you created in step 2\.
+1. In **Application name**, choose the name of the new CodeDeploy application you created in step 2\.

-1. In **Deployment group**, choose the name of the new AWS CodeDeploy deployment group you created in step 2\.
+1. In **Deployment group**, choose the name of the new CodeDeploy deployment group you created in step 2\.

 1. In **Input artifacts**, choose the same build artifact used in the existing stage\.